seamless-protocol/ilm/SPECS.md

 The Swapper contract is used by the strategy as a router for DEXs.
 It defines a unique route to swap from the starting asset to the destination asset, allowing the use of multiple DEXs on the route.
 An `offset factor` is defined for each route to estimate the total amount lost on fees and potential slippage, represented as a percentage.

-## WrappedCbETH
+## WrappedERC20PermissionedDeposit

-The Wrapped CbETH token is a wrapped version of CbETH, allowing the token to be distinguished from the standard CbETH token in the lending pool.
+This contract represents a wrapped version of a token, allowing the token to be distinguished from the standard token in the lending pool.
 This distinction enables the setting of different risk parameters.
 Only the strategy (and swapper) is permitted to wrap and supply this token to the lending pool.